transcom/mymove/docs/adr/0062-organizing-technical-docs.md

 * `+` Can be hosted using GitHub Pages.
 Easy to share with external clients, devs and non-devs.
 * `+` Highly customizable.
 Can be styled and branded to match MilMove.
 * `+` Can integrate with API documentation.
 Can actually become an information hub.
 * `+` Version control with `git`.
-Documentation updates must be reviewed in PRs.
+Documentation updates can be reviewed in PRs.
-* `+` PRs make standards enforceable.
+* `-` Searching isn't always default functionality.
+We may need to add a plug-in or write a custom solution for searching.
-* `-` Not very accessible for non-engineers to edit.
+* `-` Not that accessible for non-engineers to edit.
-* `-` Would need to publicize the link.

 #### React-based (ex: Gatsby, Next.js, Docusaurus) in new repo

 * `+` The framework is a new dependency, but the environment and tech-stack will be familiar.
 * `+` Putting it in an separate repo will let us update our PR requirements for documentation-specific needs.
-Can have wider permissions for non-engineers as well, making it marginally more accessible.
+Can have wider permissions for non-engineers as well, making it possible to edit directly in GitHub, without a PR.
 * `+` A new repo gives us a clean slate with regards to setup, organization, etc.
 * `-` Documentation updates can't be easily incorporated into feature PRs (but PRs can be easily linked).